 Yes.
-Kinéis IoT connectivity is already available thanks to the heritage of ARGOS, a data collection and location system created 40 years ago for environmental monitoring applications.
-With 8 operational satellites in orbit, Kinéis provides a reliable commercial service and today, almost 20,000 devices are connected with ARGOS, including animal tags, drifting buoys and fishing vessels.
+Kinéis IoT connectivity is already available thanks to 9 operational satellites in orbit.
+Kinéis provides a reliable commercial service and today, almost 20,000 devices are connected, including animal tags, drifting buoys and fishing vessels.
 With the new constellation, the service will be significantly improved with more capacity, a shorter time between satellite passes and new optimized modulations.

 To start using Kinéis connectivity in your IoT solution, you may contact Kinéis to be registered as a service provider.
 If you are looking for a complete IoT solution, you may contact one of our existing service provider for the corresponding market.

 Any object can be connected with Kinéis using an adapted device, integrating a transceiver compatible with Kinéis modulations and the corresponding antenna.
 To connect your object with Kinéis, you may start the development of your custom connected device and become a device manufacturer, or buy off-the-shelf devices from one of your registered device manufacturer.